-A few months after raising a $16.3 million round of funding, mobile customer experience management company MomentFeed made LABJ’s list for the first time.
+A few months after raising a $16.3 million round of funding, mobile customer experience management company MomentFeed made LABJ’s list for the second time.
 Founded seven years ago, the company is still rapidly growing and looking to add quality tech talent.

 Headquartered in El Segundo, Prodege operates a number of brands that deliver content and rewards to more than 28 million members.
 The company also made the list last year.